 Experience isn’t a measure of truth.
 Your experience is the sum of your expectations, less the health of your awareness and level of consciousness.
 Effectiveness is a much better measure of truth. ― Guru Tua

 Truth is a slippery subject.
 It depends on how you define or measure it.
 People find security in believing they know the truth.
 Once they believe something, they form an opinion about it.
-But, they often fail to investigate the facts that support their beliefs.
+However, a good deal of often fail to investigate the facts that support their beliefs.

 Experience isn’t a Measure of Truth

 Many scientists, freethinkers, and philosophers agree.
 We only perceive what we expect to see.
 Our mind’s eye is like a camera.
 This camera has a lens and several filters through which we perceive reality.
-And, what we expect to see with this camera depends upon the clarity of the lens in the camera.
+What we expect to see with this camera depends upon the clarity of the lens in the camera.

 The more defects in the camera and its lens, the more distorted the picture.
 Therefore, our experience is a representation of the health and clarity of our mind.
 Several things affect this camera of our minds-eye.
 Our experience is not a measure of truth.
 It is the filter of our minds.